-The Credit Union has run a number of simulations on its collective allowance, incorporating assumptions about the resulting macroeconomic impacts of the COVID-19 pandemic, based on information and facts available at December 31, 2020.
+The Credit Union has run a number of simulations on its collective allowance, incorporating assumptions about the resulting macroeconomic impacts of the COVID-19 pandemic, based on information and facts available at December 31, 2021.
 The macroeconomic factors that affect the Credit Union expected credit loss calculations are: Saskatchewan unemployment rates, provincial housing starts, national interest rates, national GDP growth, and national oil prices.
 Each factor is forecast in a base case, a best case and a worst case scenario.
 These scenarios are weighted, and the weighted average is used to build the estimate for expected credit losses.
-The information for these assumptions is based off 2021 economic forecasts.
+The information for these assumptions is based off 2022 economic forecasts.
 These assumptions were shocked up and down 10-30% in the best and worst case scenario.

 The typical weighting used in the model is 80% base, 10% best and 10% worst case, as the base case is historically the most likely scenario.
-Due to uncertainties around COVID-19, the weightings chosen at December 31, 2020 were adjusted to 50% base, 10% best and 40% worst case.
+Due to uncertainties around COVID-19, the weightings chosen at December 31, 2020 and December 31, 2021 were adjusted to 50% base, 10% best and 40% worst case.

 Management had to use judgment in several areas to assess if the estimate the model calculated was reasonable or if an overlay was needed to increase or decrease the allowance.
-The negative effects of the global economic shut down, increased unemployment and depressed oil prices had to be weighed against the more positive aspects of government support programs, government loan programs, loan deferrals, and rent deferrals.
-At December 31, 2020, management booked an overlay of \$nil.
+The negative effects of the global economic shut down, increased unemployment and volatile oil prices had to be weighed against the more positive aspects of government support programs, government loan programs, loan deferrals, and rent deferrals.